 Peer Reviewed Offsets

-Offsets are produced by projects around the world, encompassing wind projects in India, reforestation projects in Zambia, and landfill methane projects in the United States.
+Offsets are produced by projects around the world, encompassing wind projects in India, reforestation projects in Zambia, landfill methane projects in the United States and many others.
 Project developers typically develop their projects in accordance with requirements laid out by a third-party standard.
 In 2016, 99% of offsets sold to voluntary (that is, non-regulated) buyers were certified by a third-party standard.
 To prove that real emissions reductions have taken place, project developers pay auditors to assess the project’s integrity initially, and then return to verify the emissions reduced after a project is operational.

 Build Your Carbon Offset Knowledge